 Location: E7 2434

 Janet Boekhorst, BComm, MIR, PhD, is an Assistant Professor at the Conrad School of Entrepreneurship and Business.
-She was an Adjunct Professor at York University and University of Ontario Institute of Technology.
 Janet earned her PhD from York University and her Master of Industrial Relations (MIR) from Queen’s University.
 She teaches BET 340 - Essentials of Entrepreneurial Planning and Execution and BET 450 – Leadership.